isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 </br> </br>
 In a research study, we would always approach the researcher to clarify whether the outlier is an error in data entry. sometimes the error can be rectified by replacing erroneous data with the accurate one.
-However for this project, the incorrect data will be removed.
+However for this project, the incorrect data was removed.
 </br>

 ```